Posted: 7:00 am Sunday, August 19th, 2018

 So, you mix it up like this on radio:

 The White House says that President Trump has doubled tariffs on imported steel and aluminum from the nation of Turkey.
 The higher duties come as the President spars with the Turkish leader over an American pastor who is being held by authorities in Turkey.
-Mr. Trump thought had had a deal last month to win the pastor’s freedom, but he was not released.
+Mr. Trump thought he had a deal last month to win the pastor’s freedom, but he was not released.

 In just over 20 seconds in this radio script, you have referred to the President three times, and used “Mr. Trump” in a way that you would not do for anyone else.